hcyuser/Tech-Notes/adonisjs-orm-harnessing-virtual-columns-in-lucid-orm-models.md

 In AdonisJS, leveraging computed columns in Lucid ORM models can be a powerful feature.
 One such example is the `myComputed` computed column.
 However, when a sibling relationship (e.g., `HasMany`) is used within the `myComputed` function, the computed result may become inaccurate or inconsistent.
 This article explores a refined approach to computed columns to reduce asynchronous data-loading dependencies.

 ## Problem Overview
-Consider the following example Lucid ORM Model where the computed column `myComputed` references the childs relationship defined using HasMany:
+Consider the following example Lucid ORM Model where the computed column `myComputed` references the childs relationship defined using `HasMany`:
 ```
 @hasMany(() => Child)
 childs!: HasMany<typeof Child>

 @computed()
 get myComputed(): string | null {
   return this.childs;